Pinky Kekana: National political career

 The following year, in the 2014 general election, Kekana was elected to a five-year term in a seat in the National Assembly, the lower house of the national South African Parliament.
 She was ranked tenth on the ANC's provincial party list.
 In 2015, she was elected to the National Executive Committee of the ANC Women's League, and in December 2017, she was elected to the National Executive Committee of the mainstream ANC, ranked 47th of the 80 elected candidates by number of votes received.

 On 27 February 2018, Kekana was appointed Deputy Minister of Communications by Cyril Ramaphosa, who had recently been elected as President of South Africa; Nomvula Mokonyane was appointed Minister of Communications in the same reshuffle.
 From November 2018, her portfolio was renamed Communications and Telecommunications, after Ramaphosa announced a merger of those respective ministries.
 In the 2019 general election, she was ranked 48th on the ANC's national party list and retained her legislative seat, as well as her position as Deputy Minister.

 On 5 August 2021, Ramaphosa announced a mid-term reshuffle in which Kekana was appointed Deputy Minister in the Presidency, serving under Minister Mondli Gungubele.
 At the ANC's 55th National Conference in December 2022, she was re-elected to another five-year term on the party's National Executive Committee; by number of votes received, she was ranked 21st of the 80 candidates elected, receiving 1,518 votes across the 4,029 ballots cast in total.

+In the aftermath of the 55th National Conference, on 6 March 2023, Ramaphosa announced a reshuffle in which Kekana was retained as a Deputy Minister in the Presidency but now was transferred to a specific portfolio: she became Deputy Minister in the Presidency for Planning, Monitoring and Evaluation, serving under Minister Maropene Ramokgopa.

+In the next general election in May 2024, Kekana was re-elected to her parliamentary seat, ranked tenth on the ANC's national party list.
+Announcing his third cabinet on 30 June 2024, Ramaphosa appointed her as Deputy Minister of Public Service and Administration.
+In that capacity she deputises Mzamo Buthelezi of the opposition Inkatha Freedom Party, who was appointed to the portfolio under the new coalition government.

 Personal life

-As of 2014, Kekana was married to Jerry Manyama, a civil servant; they have at least one child, Grant Kekana, who is a professional football player.
+As of 2014, Kekana was married to Jerry Manyama, a civil servant; their son, Grant Kekana, is a professional football player.